daivame/The-Movie-Database/README.md

-This was the Coursework for my Data Science module as a part of my Master's in Information Management and Business Technology The pdf provided details my thought process and explains the code in detail Here is a textual summary of the PDF
+This was the Coursework for my Data Science module as a part of my Master's in Information Management and Business Technology The pdf provided details my thought process and explains the code in detail and the RAR file contains all of the files used for the project
+Here is a textual summary of the PDF

 Abstract